jrief/django-websocket-redis/docs/installation.rst

 input field.

 In the examples directory, there are two chat server implementations, which run out of the box.
-They can be used as a starting point.
+One simply broadcasts messages to every client listening on that same websocket URL.
+The other chat server can be used to send messages to specific users logged into the system.
+Use these demos as a starting point for your application.

 Replace memcached with Redis
 ----------------------------
-Since you had to add Redis as an additional service on your infrastructure, at least you can get rid of another one: memcached, which typically is required for Django installations can safely be replaced by Redis.
-Its beyond the scope of this documentation to explain how to set up a caching and/or session store using Redis, but there is plenty of documentation on the Internet.
+Since Redis has to be added as an additional service into the current infrastructure, at least another service typically required by Django installations, can be safely removed: memcached, which is typically used for caching and session storage.

-Check django-redis-sessions_ and django-redis-cache_ for details.
+Its beyond the scope of this documentation to explain how to set up a caching and/or session store using Redis, but check django-redis-sessions_ and django-redis-cache_ for details.
 Here is a description on how to use `Redis as Django session store and cache backend`_.

 .. _Redis from source: http://redis.io/download
 .. _github: https://github.com/jrief/django-websocket-redis